Anasss/tollParking/README.md

 A sync scan has been performed to identify potential vulnerabilities in the code: https://snyk.io/test/github/Anasss/tollParking

-We should analyze them and correct the identified security issues!
+We should analyze them and fix the identified security issues!

 We should also consider fixing some quality issues reported by [Codacy](https://www.codacy.com/manual/Anasss/tollParking) and improve [code coverage](https://codecov.io/gh/Anasss/tollParking)!